SaydRomey/ColorGame/docs/regions/nullshade-patch.md

 Location: The last completed Glyph Fountain or Archive Fragment

 > The shard in your hand glows — not in color, but in absence.
 > “This path… it was once the only path.”
 > A shadow pulls your gaze toward a gray fracture on the map.
 > It wasn’t there before.
 > Nullshade awakens.

 ---

-With this fix, we now preserve:
+With this fix, we might now preserve:
 - Nullshade as a sealed, endgame region
 - The Prismwalker’s true origin
 - A compelling mystery-reveal arc